|Scrap book paper, rubber stamps, embossing|

 Postage and Card Size

-If your card is an unusual shape (square, round) or is flexible but has some lumpy embellishments it will probably cost you the "non machinable" rate of $.70
+- If your card is an unusual shape (square, round) or is flexible but has some lumpy embellishments it will probably cost you the "nonmachineable" rate of $.70

-If your card doesn't bend at all, the post office may consider it a package and you should go get it weighed to figure out the proper postage.
+- If your card is thick and doesn't bend at all, the post office may consider it a package and you should go get it weighed and measured to figure out the proper postage.

 INTERNATIONAL SWAPPERS - contact the swap host regarding using PayPal to cover return mailing postage, or make other arrangements.